Manchester City under FFP investigation: UEFA confirms Premier League champions may have breached regulations | Goal.com

 "Manchester City welcomes the opening of a formal UEFA investigation as an opportunity to bring to an end the speculation resulting from the illegal hacking and out of context publication of City emails," the club wrote.

-In December, UEFA president Aleksander Ceferin said called the case against City "concrete" and confirmed an "independent body" was working the investigation.
+In December, UEFA president Aleksander Ceferin called the case against City "concrete" and confirmed an "independent body" was working on the investigation.

 At the time, reports suggested that if Man City were found to have violated FFP, the club could face a ban from the Champions League.